-Her visionary interpretations and unique compositional gifts have garnered Venezuelan pianist Gabriela Montero critical acclaim and a devoted following on the world stage.
+Her visionary interpretations and unique compositional gifts have garnered Venezuelan pianist Gabriela Montero a devoted following on the world stage.

 For President Barack Obama’s first inauguration, she joined Itzhak Perlman, Yo-Yo Ma, and Anthony McGill to perform Air and Simple Gifts, composed for the occasion by John Williams.

-Discover how The Immigrant captivated and inspired Montero to create this program, including how she delved into the Chaplin archive to look at the painstaking process of restoring old film prints.
+Discover how The Immigrant captivated and inspired Montero to create this program, including how she delved into the Chaplin archives to look at the painstaking process of restoring old film prints.